 Changes in your organization are all but inevitable – stick around long enough and you’ll need to (or be forced to) deal with changes that are so significant that you need to announce them to the world.
-Sometimes these changes are relatively benign, like a new company name.
+Sometimes these changes are relatively benign or good, like a new company name, logo or website.
 Often times, it’s great news, like an exciting acquisition or new product offering.
-Of course, not all changes are good: departing key staff members, layoffs or changes in business structure are all tougher to announce.
+Of course, not all changes are good: departing key staff members, layoffs or changes in business structure are all much tougher to announce.
+(Buzzfeed's recent announcement of mass layoffs is just one example.)

 Regardless of whether the changes taking place in your business are positive or negative, it’s important that the proper steps be taken to communicate the changes.
 A poorly executed announcement could rub employees, customers and investors the wrong way, even if the changes you’re sharing are positive.